BonkerGod/TUD-PV-monitoring-tool/README.md

 ![system](images/Database_setup.jpeg)

+The system is run via the `TUD_opet_supervisor.py`.
+This program schedules measurements of the OPETs and database uploads.
+There are 2 main functions of the system: the `update_loop()` and the `daily_loop()`.
+First, the `update_loop()` works as follows.
+It tries to insert the collected CSV files from the OPETs into the database

 ## Database structure
 The database contains 4 tables: 'pv_point', 'pv_curve', 'weather', and 'modules'.
 These tables get linked via some variables.
 The 'pv_point' and 'pv_curve' tables get linked to the 'modules' table via the variable 'module_name'.
 This means that if a module is not added to the modules list, data for that module cannot be collected.
 To add a module to the list, you need to add it to the `measurement_config.json`.
 The 'pv_point' and 'pv_curve' tables get linked to the 'weather' table via the 'weather_id'.
 The system looks for the closest in time weather measurement to the OPET measurement.
 The criteria are that the weather measurement has taken place in a timespan of 5 minutes around the 'date_time'.
 If the gap is larger than 5 minutes, the weather_id 0 will be assigned.
 If there have been measurements in the time span of 5 minutes, then the closest in time weather_id will be assigned.
 This system does mean that the OPET measurements must have been 5 minutes ago to assign the closest weather measurement, so there is a delay.
 When an OPET measurement has a 'weather_id' that says Null or None, then a 'weather_id' is yet to be assigned.